CodeOp-tech/what-to-cook/README.md

 # what-to-cook

-An app that let's you search for recipes by inputting a couple of ingredients.
+An app that let's you search for recipes by inputting a number of ingredients.
 You can log in and save those recipes as favourites.

 ## How to run the app